 There are all these things that go along with being a “professional musician.”

 I basically just use social media to promote myself.
 I usually find social media a multitude of opinions I didn’t want to know, but the alternative is not doing it–and that’s not an alternative I take.
-How else can I let folks know who I’m up to?
+How else can I let folks know what I’m up to?

 My days are typical and atypical at the same time.
 I do try to practice every day.
 I have constant lists of material I want to work on, what I need to work on.
 If I just go pick up a guitar and wait for inspiration, I might skip practicing.
 I need structure.